pboes/dotfiles/README.md

 THINGS TO UPDATE:
 - Export your own iTerm config
 - Find a way to add the hot corner and keyboard changes you've made
-- You're currently also taking your vim/nvim config from https://daler.github.io/dotfiles/starthere.html (although it's not a great setup experience tbh)
+- You're currently also taking your vim/nvim config from https://github.com/amix/vimrc, with an additional iremap jk <Esc>.
+Maybe bring the installation of your version in automatically.

 ![iTerm screenshot](misc/screenshot.png)